oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 For example, a tool may use API Tracing in any of the following ways:

-* ${x}ModuleCreate - replace a module handle with instrumented module handle for all functions
+* ::${x}ModuleCreate - replace a module handle with instrumented module handle for all functions
-* ${x}KernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
+* ::${x}KernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
-* ${x}ModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
+* ::${x}ModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
-* ${x}CommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site
+* ::${x}CommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site

 Intra-Function Instrumentation
 ------------------------------

 The following capabilities allow for a tool to inject instructions within a kernel:

-* ${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
+* ::${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
-* ${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
+* ::${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
-* ${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
+* ::${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
 * API-Tracing_ - same usage as Inter-Function Instrumentation above

 Compilation